kevinsullivan/cs1113f16/README.md

 The key to making sense of this repository is to look at the progression of its tagged versions.
 (On Github, for example, click on "Master" for the master branch, then "Tags."
-Select a tagged version.
+Select a tagged version, then browse the selected version of the code base.)
 Doing this through the sequence of versions will reveal the ordering of concepts as we spent two months building our own core library of data types, from unit and bool through state, expression, and command.
 The first version in the repo picks up a few lectures into the course.
-From there, minor version number changes roughly match daily lectures and specific concepts within broader subject areas, while major version changes corresponding to movement from one major abstract data type to another (unit and bool to nat, nat to list, list to dictionary, etc).
+From there, minor version number changes roughly match daily lectures and specific concepts within broader data-type-focused areas, while major version changes corresponding to movement from one major abstract data type to another (unit and bool to nat, nat to list, list to dictionary, etc).
+Note that some versions of some files contain more or less extensive lecture notes, which do not necessarily remain in later versions of the files.

 ## Strategy: Language = Idris